-This course provides a foundation for researching and writing about the social, political, economic, and material aspects of urban infrastructures and networks, resource development, urban environmental governance and decision-making as well as the practices of urban planners, engineers, and scientists in shaping urban space and processes.
-Spring.
+This course provides a foundation for researching and writing about the social, political, economic, and material aspects of urban infrastructures and networks, resource development,

 EST 615 Environmental Justice (3)

 Online.
 This course provides legal, policy and management tools to understand and advance environmental justice.
 The approach is interdisciplinary and includes analytical tools used in geography, environmental and public health, policy and law, and critical race theory.
 The course will expose students to the unique environmental vulnerabilities that marginalized communities are at heightened exposure to, including toxics siting, public health disparities and food access, while featuring pathways towards building sustainable and just societies.
 Fall.